 In another study, patients who also participated in an intensive diet and exercise program, and remained on Contrave for a full year, lost 25 pounds on average (2).

 2. Weight loss pills can block the absorption of fat.
 Usually, fat from a diet is broken down into smaller particles by enzymes in the digestive tract so that it can be absorbed into the body.
 The weight loss pill Xenical interferes with the work of enzymes to stop about 30 percent of the fat from being digested.

 This undigested fat passes out of the body naturally, so individuals absorb fewer calories from what they eat.

 Xenical only works in the digestive system, so to get the best results, individuals need to do their part by eating a healthy diet and exercising.

 In several trials lasting up to two years, Xenical was more effective than diet alone for weight reduction and maintenance of lost weight.

-In a 2011 evaluation of the efficacy and safety of this drug in 80 obese patients, Xenical caused significant reduction in weight, body mass index (a measure of body fat based on height and weight) and waist circumference compared to placebo (3).
+In a 2011 evaluation of the efficacy and safety of this drug in 80 obese patients, Xenical caused a significant reduction in weight, body mass index (a measure of body fat based on height and weight), and waist circumference compared to placebo (3).

-3 Weight loss pills trigger the feeling of being full.
-The weight loss medication, Belviq belongs to a class of medications called serotonin receptor agonists.
+3. Weight loss pills help trigger the feeling of being full.
+The weight loss medication, Belviq, belongs to a class of medicines called serotonin receptor agonists.
 Serotonin is an important chemical and neurotransmitter that is primarily known for its role in regulating mood.
 It also triggers feelings of satiety and satisfaction when eating.

 Just as serotonin naturally turns on receptors to cause feelings of fullness, Belviq is believed to selectively turn on these “fullness receptors,” helping individuals feel full while eating less food (4).